-Other = somebody who does not belong to the dominant (privileged) group and is being oppressed by them discursively, materially, symbolically.
+Other = somebody who is not Me/Us and do not belong to the dominant or privileged group and is being oppressed discursively, materially and symbolically.

 Somebody is Othered by not belonging to a certain gender (hegemonic masculinity), gender identity (cisgender), sex (cissexual), sexual orientation (heterosexual), skin colour (white), class or social+economic+cultural capital (educated, middle to upper class), age (young for women, middle age for men), citizenship (by birth), physical, sensory, intellectual, mental, emotional and developmental ability (fully functioning body-mind), religion (Christian), geopolitical position (postmodern western society), eating habits (omnivore), lifestyle (capitalistic-consumerist), clothing (age and gender appropriate), family arrangement (heterosexual nuclear family unit), love arrangement (monogamy), marital status (married/in a relationship), emotional standard (discipline, moderation), sex activity (missionary position), body standard (male body), body size (thin for women, muscular for men), speech (without impediment), language (clear, formal), voice (moderate volume, appropriate to the social occasion, sounding adult), physiological preference (sight), dwelling (private home), anthropocentric worldview (man as the epistemological centre) …

 Other is defined as different because she/he/them are measured up against standards of the dominant group.
 But it is not the concept of difference itself that is problematic (we should all strive to the societal diversity and plurality), it is the inferior position of Other as a consequence of a dichotomous relationship between them.
 Different is not equal because it invokes contradictory feelings; an abjection, as French philosopher Julia Kristeva has named this mode.
 Other appeals and appalls at the same time.